Sak Sutsakhan

-Major General Sak Sutsakhan (សក់ ស៊ុតសាខន; 8 February 1928 – 29 April 1994) was a Cambodian politician and soldier who had a long career in the country's politics.
+Lieutenant General Sak Sutsakhan (សក់ ស៊ុតសាខន; 8 February 1928 – 29 April 1994) was a Cambodian politician and soldier who had a long career in the country's politics.
 He was the last head of state of the Khmer Republic and minister of defense of the Khmer Republic until the regime was overthrown by the Khmer Rouge led by the new Maoist organization of Angkar in 1975.
 Sak Sutsakhan formed a pro-US force known as the Khmer Sâ (White Khmer).
 As a businessman, Sak Sutsakhan notably owned a Dairy Queen franchise in Anaheim, California, US.

 Early life

 Sutsakhan was born in Battambang.
 He was the cousin of Nuon Chea, who would later go on to be a prominent member of the Khmer Rouge.
 He studied at the Royal Military Academy and the French General Staff School in Paris; his subsequent career with the small Cambodian army, the Forces Armées Royales Khmeres (FARK) resulted in his rapid promotion, and under the Sangkum regime of Prince Norodom Sihanouk he became the world's youngest Minister of Defence in 1957 at the age of 29.